Friday, December 6, 2024 · 0 min read

 Solution architecture and setup

-For this system, we chose a mixed Dewesoft family configuration as we needed 160 digital inputs and 32 analog outputs but with output impedance up to 10MOhm,
+For this system, we chose a mixed Dewesoft family configuration as we needed 160 digital inputs and 32 analog inputs but with input impedance up to 10MOhm,

 To monitor the structure, we had from the customer some constraints: